etrain/costit/README.md

 This repository contains a set of scripts designed to help answer questions of the form:

-How much would it cost me to run a spark cluster of N spot worker nodes and one master for H hours?
+How much would it cost me to run an EC2 cluster of N spot worker nodes and one master for H hours?

 It uses historical spot pricing data (averages) to establish such an estimate.